 When you first enable the Web Publishing Engine in the Admin Console, you will be prompted to download Java.

-The instructions take you to the Adoptium website, where you can download the zip version of the JRE and then upload it (select Browse… on the dialog when your download has finished).
+The instructions take you to the Adoptium website.
+There you can download the zip version of the JRE.
+Then you can upload it (select Browse… on the dialog when your download has finished).
 This way, FileMaker Server installs that for its own use in the web publishing folder:

 /FileMaker Server/Web Publishing/Java/